Liz Wilson explains how to stop your Parrot from screaming.

 Effective “Time Out

 If the racket continues and you are in the same room, give the bird a second’s dirty look, and turn your back – therefore briefly removing your attention from the bird.
-If the noise ceases, instantly turn back to the bird and reward it.
+Then if the noise ceases, instantly turn back to the bird and reward it.

 If the noise continues, exit the room and leave the bird alone – but while training, wait just out of sight.
 The second the bird quiets, immediately re-enter the room and reward the bird for that second of silence.